Best Text-to-Speech Tools for ADHD in 2026

 Speed control matters for ADHD because many people with ADHD read slowly not due to decoding difficulty but due to attention wandering mid-sentence.
 Slightly faster playback (1.2x to 1.5x) can actually improve focus by maintaining stimulation above the boredom threshold [Zentall, 1993, Behavioral and Social Sciences].

-Our Top Picks for ADHD Text-to-Speech
+My Top Picks for ADHD Text-to-Speech

-We evaluated each tool against five criteria: word-by-word highlighting, speed range on the free tier, voice quality, ease of use on real web content, and privacy.
+I evaluated each tool against five criteria: word-by-word highlighting, speed range on the free tier, voice quality, ease of use on real web content, and privacy.
 Here are the results.

 1. Alexandria: Best for Focus and Retention